Action Plan: What It Is + How to Make One in 6 Steps

 When it comes to setting goals, clarity is the single most important quality.
 With the SMART goal method, your goal is clearly defined and attainable.
 Set specific, measurable, achievable, realistic, and time-bound goals to benefit from this tactic.

-Cele SMART
+[Ilustracja w tekście] Cele SMART (infografika)

 For example, your goal could be to deliver your current project (measurable) in four months (time-bound) without overspending (specific).
 Assuming this goal is both achievable and realistic based on your available resources, it's a great SMART goal to set for yourself.

-[Przeczytaj] Twórz lepsze cele SMART korzystając z tych wskazówek i przykładów
+Przeczytaj: Twórz lepsze cele SMART korzystając z tych wskazówek i przykładów

 Step 2: Identify tasks